mindicity/leaflet-timedimension-ts/README.md

 # Leaflet TimeDimension

-Forked from https://raw.githubusercontent.com/socib/Leaflet.TimeDimension with the intention exporting everything with ECMAScript 6 modules and adding type declarations
+Forked from https://raw.githubusercontent.com/socib/Leaflet.TimeDimension with the intention of exporting everything with ECMAScript 6 modules and adding type declarations

 Add time dimension capabilities on a [Leaflet](http://leafletjs.com/) map.